Lawyers honoured in New Year Honours list

 A number of present and former members of the legal profession have been honoured in the New Year Honours List 2017.

-Justice David A R Williams QC, becomes a Knight Companion of the New Zealand Order of Merit.
+David Arthur Rhodes Williams QC of Auckland becomes a Knight Companion of the New Zealand Order of Merit.

 Sir David graduated from the University of Auckand Law School and Harvard Law School and was admitted in 1965.